splunk/public-o11y-docs/incident-intelligence/intro-to-incident-intelligence.rst

      - Alert ingestion
      - See :ref:`ii-ingest-alerts`.

-   * - Create services to automatically organize incidents depending on the impacted service.
+   * - Create incident policies to automatically organize incidents depending on the impacted service.
-     - Services
+     - Incident policies
-     - See :ref:`ii-create-configure-services`.
+     - See :ref:`ii-create-configure-incident-policies`.

-   * - Route alerts to associate them with a service.
+   * - Route alerts to associate them with a incident policy.
-     - Service-based alert routing
+     - Alert routing
      - See :ref:`ii-configure-alert-routing`.

    * - Manage which alerts create an incident and how alerts are grouped into incidents.
 Use alert severity to determine if an incident is created and group alerts by time period.